pyeventsourcing/eventsourcing/README.md

 #### Step 1: define a class of event sourced entity

-Write yourself a new event sourced entity class, by making a subclass of 'EventSourcedEntity' (from module 'eventsourcing.domain.model.entity').
+Write yourself a new event sourced entity class.
+The entity is responsible for publishing domain events.
+As a rule, the state of the entity will be determinted by the events that have been published by its methods.

 ```python
 from eventsourcing.domain.model.entity import EventSourcedEntity